GeekHomeInside/oneforall/docs/nav/architecture.md

   - Debian 8 or above

 ## Playbooks
-- `release.yml`

-> Package an OneForAll release in a `.tar.gz` file

-- `setup.yml`

-> Load a packaged OneForAll release into the system

 - `install.yml`

-> Install OneForAll on the machine (either with an internet access or after using `setup.yml` playbook)
+> Install OneForAll on the machine